-Customer journey mapping is widely embraced as the process for helping brands visualize and optimize the customer experience.
+Customer experience journey mapping is widely embraced as the process for helping brands visualize and optimize the customer experience.
 However, the Internet of Things (IoT) could tear a massive hole in marketers’ journey mapping efforts.

 Today’s average consumer bounces from channel to channel, leaving behind a complicated trail of data points.
 And, these data points are growing rapidly as we move into an IoT era where more devices than ever are connected and generating new streams of user data.
 Estimates of the number of Internet-connected objects vary, but suffice it to say that the number is huge.
 Cisco estimates that the number of digitally connected devices will reach 50 billion by 2020, IDC predicts that number will be closer to 32 billion by 2020, and Gartner projects 26 billion connected devices.